morrownr/88x2bu-20210702/README.md

 Question: I bought two rtl8812bu based adapters and am planning to run one of them as an AP and another as a WiFi client.
 How do I set that up?

-Answer: You can't.
+Answer: You can't without considerable technical skills.
 Realtek drivers do not support more than one adapter with the same chipset in the same computer.
 However, testing has shown that the Mediatek drivers do support more than one adapter with the same chipset in the same computer.

 Question: Why do you recommend Mediatek based adapters when you maintain this repo for a Realtek driver?